ThomasG51/ThomasG51/README.md

 # 👋  Hi everyone

-My name is Thomas, I'm an iOS Developper
+My name is Thomas, I'm an iOS Developer
 - 👍🏻 I love 🧑‍💻 coding, 🕹️ video games and 🏀 basketball
 - 👀 I’m currently learning MV Pattern using SwiftUI and SpriteKit
 - 📫 You can reach me at contact@thomas-george.com